kestra13/kelle-solutions/README.md

 - `Data/SchoolContext.cs`: The database context class for managing the database connection and querying the `Student` model.

 ## Timeline
+- Update styling for created pages
+- Create all pages needed for the site
+  - Model Pages
+  - Data Entry Pages
+  -
+- xdgnxgfn

 <h2 id="technologies-used">
   <picture>